Vincent Nichols

-Vincent Gerard Nichols (born 8 November 1945) is an English cardinal of the Roman Catholic Church, Archbishop of Westminster and President of the Catholic Bishops' Conference of England and Wales.
-He previously served as Archbishop of Birmingham from 2000 to 2009.
-On 22 February 2014, Pope Francis admitted Archbishop Nichols to the Sacred College of Cardinals at a general consistory.
+Vincent Gerard Nichols (born 8 November 1945) is an English Catholic prelate who has served as Archbishop of Westminster since 2009.
+He was the Archbishop of Birmingham from 2000 to 2009 and is president of the Catholic Bishops' Conference of England and Wales.
+He was made a cardinal in 2014.

-Nichols wrote to Pope Francis offering his resignation as archbishop as of his 75th birthday on 8 November 2020, as is customary; the pope asked him to stay on as archbishop until the appointment of a successor.
+On 8 November 2020, Nichols offered his customary resignation to Pope Francis on his 75th birthday.
+However, the Pontiff asked him to remain on as archbishop until the appointment of a successor.
+He participated in the 2025 papal conclave that elected Pope Leo XIV, describing the experience as "immensely peaceful".

-In November 2020 the Independent Inquiry into Child Sexual Abuse heavily criticised Nichols as the leader of the Catholic church in England and Wales for lack of personal responsibility, of compassion towards victims, of the leadership expected, and for prioritising the reputation of the church above the suffering of victims.
-A church spokesperson said Nichols would not be resigning as cardinal following the inquiry's criticisms as he was "determined to put it right".
+The Independent Inquiry into Child Sexual Abuse has criticised Nichols for claims of lack of personal responsibility, of compassion towards victims and for allegedly prioritizing the reputation of the Church above the suffering of victims.
+In response, an ecclesiastical spokesperson declared that Nichols would not be resigning his cardinalate following the inquiry's criticisms, as he was "determined to put it right".

 Early life and ministry

-Vincent Gerard Nichols was born on 8 November 1945 in Crosby, Lancashire to Henry Joseph and Mary (née Russell) Nichols, both teachers.
+Vincent Gerard Nichols was born on 8 November 1945 in Crosby, a town near Liverpool, then located in Lancashire to Henry Joseph and Mary (née Russell) Nichols, both teachers.
 He said that he felt a calling to the priesthood as a teenager.

 He attended St Peter and Paul's Junior School on Liverpool Road, Crosby before joining St Mary's College, Crosby, from 1956 to 1963.
 From St. Mary's he entered the Venerable English College, Rome.
-He was ordained priest for the Archdiocese of Liverpool on 21 December 1969 by Archbishop Paul Marcinkus.
+He was ordained priest for the Archdiocese of Liverpool on 21 December 1969.
 He obtained an STL in Theology & Philosophy from the Pontifical Gregorian University in 1970.

 Upon his return to Britain, Nichols studied at the University of Manchester for a year and earned an MA degree in Theology in 1971, specialising in the theology of St. John Fisher.
 He then served as assistant pastor at St Mary's Church, Wigan, as well as chaplain to St John Rigby College, Wigan, and St Peter's Catholic High School, Wigan.

 He received a MEd degree from Loyola University Chicago in 1974 and was assigned to St. Anne's Church in Edge Hill in 1975.
 Father Nichols spent a total of 14 years in the Liverpool archdiocese.
 In 1980, he was appointed director of the Upholland Northern Institute.
 He also sat on the archiepiscopal council.

 Nichols served as General Secretary of the Catholic Bishops' Conference of England and Wales (CBCEW) from 1984 to 1993.
 In addition to his role within the CBCEW, he was moderator of the Steering Committee of the Council of Churches for Britain and Ireland from 1989 to 1996.
 He was chairman of the Catholic Education Service from 1998.